Oghma-Infinium/Vagabond/README.md

 **Installing Patreon ENB binaries:**

 1. Find the mod called "[NoDelete] Optional ENB Patreon Binaries" in the optionals section of MO2 left pane.
+(If this doesn't appear create it yourself by right clicking somewhere -> all mods -> create empty mod)
 2. Right click the mod and choose "open in explorer".
 3. Once the window opens, click the "Root"-folder.
 4. Open the archive you got from Boris' discord navigate to "wrapper"-folder.